GIScience/climate-action-land-consumption/README.md

 Please create a merge request to `main` and ask the CA team for a review.

 Unfortunately, seeing your plugin in production takes a bit more setup.
-You will have to set up the [infrastructure](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/infrastructure) and set a range of environment variables.
-But don't worry.
-Its documentation is just as extensive as this one.

 After your plugin is ready for production, the CA team will create a Docker image and deploy your code to the infrastructure.

+If you want to run it locally before that, you will have to set up the [infrastructure](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/infrastructure) and set a range of environment variables.
+Then you could run `poetry run python {plugin-name}/plugin.py` But we suggest you create trust in your code through unit tests and strive for a first minimal demo as quick as possible.
+After that you will be able to see your plugin live on our website.

 ## Docker (for admins and interested devs)